nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ## 9. Modify the workflow to run on a file that contains an input with multiple values

 In most cases, when we run on multiple inputs, the input values are contained in a file.
-Here we're going to use a file where each value is on a new line.
+Here we're going to use a `.csv` file where the values are separated by commas.

-#### 1. Modify the channel declaration to take an input file (through a parameter) instead of a single parameter
+### 9.1.
+Modify the channel declaration to take an input file through a parameter

+Here we introduce a new channel constructor, `Channel.fromPath()`, which has some built-in functionality for handling file paths.
+We're going to use that instead of the `Channel.of()` constructor we used previously.
+And since our goal is to read in the contents of a `.csv` file, we're going to add the `.splitCsv()` operator to make Nextflow process the file contents accordingly.

 _Before:_